-Sherri Papini's Friend Tera Smith Went Missing On Same Trail
+Sherri Papini's Friend Went Missing On The Same Jogging Trail 18 Years Ago

 It has emerged Sherri Papini — who was kidnapped while out for a jog in Redding, California, last month — had a high school friend who vanished from the same running trail 18 years ago.